+Case report

 Infectious Bovine Keratoconjunctivitis in a Calf: A Case Report on Successful Therapeutic Management

 Abstract

 This case report details the successful management of Infectious Bovine Keratoconjunctivitis (IBK) in an 8 month-old calf, characterized by conjunctival inflammation, blepharospasm, excessive tearing, and corneal clouding.
 Following bacteriological examination and antibiotic sensitivity testing, Moraxella bovis was identified as the causative agent, showing sensitivity to oxytetracycline.
-Treatment with a combination of toal tetracycline eye drops and parenteral oxytetracycline injection led to significant improvement within 5 days.The condition completely resolve by the 15th day post treatment.
+Treatment with a combination of to Ayural tetracycline eye drops and parenteral oxytetracycline injection led to significant improvement within 5 days.The condition completely resolve by the 15th day post treatment.
 This case underscores the importance of prompt intervention and effective treatment strategies in managing IBK, a disease with significant economic and welfare implications in cattle production.

 Key words